DSaunders/ExampleProfiler/README.md

 ## How CLR profilers work

 A CLR profiler is loaded _into the runtime of the application to be profiled_.
-It does not run as an external process.

 Enabling profiling in a .NET application is typically achieved by setting the following environment variables.